What Are the Symptoms of Arthritis in Cats

 If you are worried your cat is in a lot of pain, or is struggling to get around, contact your vet as they can help with a treatment plan for them.

-Diagnosis and treatment for arthritis
+Diagnosis and Treatment for Arthritis in Cats

 If you are wanting to check whether your cat is suffering from arthritis, you can contact your local vet for diagnosis.
 They will look out for any signs of visible joint deformity, joint pain, reduced range of motion in the joint, and look out for any excess fluid.
 They may also take x-rays.